luapower/luapower.github.io/get-involved.md

 	tagline: defeats scammers
 	---

-  * the `project` field should match the git project's name (makes the github buttons appear).
+  * the `project` field should match the git project's name (if you want the github buttons to appear).
   * `platforms: platform1, ...` should be added for Lua packages that are platform-specific but don't have a C component (eg. [winapi]; for packages with a C component, adding the build scripts is enough to figure out the supported platforms).
+  * a good, short tagline is important for figuring out what the module does when browsing the module list

 You don't have to make a doc for each submodule if you don't have much to document for it.